HelpViewer/helpHello/en/features.md

 - 📦 No installation required - just unzip and run locally
 - 💾 Lightweight - under 1.2 MiB, 12 files + 2 subfolders (most part of solution compressed)
 - 🧩 Robust, easy-to-use plugin system and extensible architecture
+- 📥 Easily configurable main functions in a clear tree view
 - ⚖ MIT licensed

 ## 🟢 Works out of the box with a single Markdown file ...